What hiring managers actually look for

 Writing 'strong communication skills' without proof

 Every call center applicant claims strong communication skills.
-The ones who get hired prove it with a 95% CSAT score or a 30% de-escalation success rate.
+The ones who get hired prove it with a 95% CSAT score or a documented de-escalation and complaint resolution track record.
 Show the metric, not the claim.

 Listing generic phone system experience

 Saying 'experienced with phone systems' is like saying 'experienced with computers.'
-Name the platform: Five9, Genesys Cloud, NICE inContact, or Avaya.
+Name the platform: Five9, Genesys Cloud CX, NICE inContact (CXone), or Avaya.
 Specificity gets you past ATS and impresses managers.

 Ignoring schedule adherence as a metric

-Schedule adherence is a top-3 KPI in every call center.
+Schedule adherence is a top-tier KPI in every call center.
 If yours is above 95%, it belongs on your resume.
 It tells managers you are reliable and will not disrupt staffing models.

 What to do if you have no professional experience